Please enter your email in order to download this publication.

 The challenge is that each of your executives has a personal talent philosophy shaped by their cumulative work experiences.
 In very few companies has the executive team discussed and agreed to an explicit, shared philosophy.
-Without this in place, you may find that the nodding heads in the room are each thinking very differently about differentiation, behaviors, transparency, performance, etc. Getting agreement on the collective view of the executive team ensures that you won’t end up with a gorgeous strategy that lacks the organizational alignment and support to succeed.
+Without this in place, you may find that the nodding heads in the room are each thinking very differently about differentiation, behaviors, transparency, performance, etc. Getting an agreement on the collective view of the executive team ensures that you won’t end up with a gorgeous strategy that lacks the organizational alignment and support to succeed.

 Creating Your Talent Strategy: Rapid Cycle Design

 We can inject radical efficiency into the talent strategy design process just as we do with performance management or talent review design – through the rapid cycle design approach.
-The keys to successful rapid cycle design are to have the right people in the room, know the right questions to ask and to aggressively facilitate the discussion to prioritize and make decisions.
+The keys to successful rapid-cycle design are to have the right people in the room, know the right questions to ask, and to aggressively facilitate the discussion to prioritize and make decisions.

 - The Session: 1.5 – 2.0 days

 - The Participants: Members of your talent team and senior HR leaders whose opinions you value.
-Political reasons often demand the inclusion of other HR leaders, but do your best to keep the group small.
-We don’t recommend having line leaders in the room for two reasons: 1) We expect HR leaders to know their business well enough to represent that business in the meeting, and 2) You can validate the strategy with line leaders once it’s in draft form.
+Political reasons often demand the inclusion of other HR leaders but do your best to keep the group small.
+We don’t recommend having line leaders in the room for two reasons: 1) We expect HR leaders to know their business well enough to represent that business in the meeting and 2) You can validate the strategy with line leaders once it’s in draft form.

 - The Right Questions to Ask (and Answer): Your talent strategy is the three or four major talent-related outcomes you promise to deliver over the next few years and the activities that will deliver them.
-In many businesses a three-year strategy is still a realistic time-frame.
-Your time horizon may be shorter, but recognize that a 12 month plan isn’t necessarily a strategy.
+In many businesses, a three-year strategy is still a realistic time-frame.
+Your time horizon may be shorter, but recognize that a 12-month plan isn’t necessarily a strategy.

 Your session should start by listing the primary business challenges facing the organization, as surfaced by the questions we listed earlier.
 There will likely be 10 – 15 issues identified.

 - Prioritize: Getting to the few most important priorities is at the heart of talent strategy.
 Your first step is to see if any of the listed issues can be combined into a larger strategic challenge.
-For example, if there’s elevated high-potential turnover in the US and the inability to attract top talent in Asia Pacific, the larger challenge might be a weak talent brand.
+For example, if there are elevated high-potential turnover in the US and the inability to attract top talent in the Asia Pacific, the larger challenge might be a weak talent brand.
 Solving that issue would address both of the symptoms that have been identified.

-This is simply classic root-cause analysis.
+This is simply a classic root-cause analysis.
 Look for those items first and then combine them into a larger strategic goal, while keeping strategies precise enough to be executable.

 – Where is the business forecasted to experience large amounts of change or disproportionate growth?
 How will that impact talent demand and supply?

-– Are there areas today and in the future where business is left on the table due to resource constraints or talent shortages?
+– Are there areas today and in the future where the business is left on the table due to resource constraints or talent shortages?

 – Is everyone clear on the most critical roles in the organization over the next 3 – 5 years?
 Are they confident that these roles have strong succession and talent planning processes?